RunAtTekky/RunAtWebsite/content/post/domain.md

 # Domain
 Heyaaaaaa!!!!!

-I brought a domain.
+I bought a domain.
 SIUUUUUUU

 This is the domain I brought [runat.xyz](https://runat.xyz)